-Although they're relatively new to America (having arrived in 1987), these shaggy creatures have a long, varied history in Europe.
+Although they're relatively new to America (having arrived in 1987), Norwegian Forest cats are shaggy creatures that have a long, varied history in Europe.
 Whether you're already a Wegie parent or are considering adopting one, you'll love these fun facts (along with cute photos!) of these mystical kitties.

 01 of 07